IT IS TIME FOR APERITIVO!

 The world debut was at the MUNICH FABRIC START in Munich (05. – 07.09.2017).
 For the first time ever, a complete piece of clothing (t-shirt) was assembled using ultrasonic at a tradeshow.
 Some weld seams were “taped” using a PFAFF hot-air taping machine.
 This welded tape could be used to seal the seam or merely as a design element.

-The most important changes are the experiment „See Now - Buy Now“, the development of Innovations, Virtual reality and 3D scanning.
+The most important changes are the experiment „See Now - Buy Now“, the development of Innovations, Virtual reality and 3D body scanning.
 It is introduced in 2015 by Burberry at London Fashion Week.
 It means that clients can buy the models immediately after they are presented on the runway.
 Since then many designers including Tommy Hilfiger, Ralph Lauren, Michael Kors, Rebecca Minkoff, Victoria’s Secret, Mulberry and others started their first shoppable fashion shows and enabled customers to buy the collections immediately after appearing on the runway.
 In this way brands focus their fashion shows on a consumer-oriented approach.
 They cut the waiting time and translate the interest and excitement generated by the fashion shows into sales.
 Other benefits of this model are high social media exposure and eliminating the possibility for copying and stealing the models by other brands.
 Amazon runs three Go stores in its hometown of Seattle and another in Chicago.
 You won't see a single cashier, cash register, or self-service checkout stand.
 You simply walk in, grab what you need, and go.
 Amazon bills your credit card as you pass through the turnstile on your way out.
 Moments later, an app in your phone provides a receipt detailing what you've bought, what you paid, and even how long you spent inside.

 Obsess is an Augmented & Virtual Reality platform for Mobile Shopping.
 We enable brands and retailers to create beautiful AR, MR and VR shopping experiences and run them on their own mobile apps and websites using our 3D Commerce Cloud platform.